Exxarion/WorldGM/README.md

-/wgm set <gamemode>  | Sets the gamemode for the world /wgm exclude <player> | Excludes the player from gamemode changes /wgm include <player> | Includes the player in gamemode changes
+/wgm set <gamemode>  | Sets the gamemode for the world /wgm exclude <player> | Excludes the player from gamemode changes /wgm include <player> | Includes the player in gamemode changes /wgm version | Check the version of the plugin